The Hallowed Grounds of Portland Fire & Rescue

 On November 16, 1862, Colburn Barrell (owner of the Lone Fir Cemetery property) and his wife deeded the Portland Fire Department a 100 x 100 foot square plot of land within the Lone Fir Cemetery.
 Block 5, which would come to be known as the “Firefighter’s Section,” was reserved for any Portland Firefighter who would choose to be laid to rest there, at no cost (of the burial site) to the family.

 To date, 146 burials have been made in the Firefighter’s Section.
-139 were once firefighters in Portland, four are spouses and three the child of a firefighter.
 Twelve members are Portland Firefighters who have died in the line of duty.
 Their stories are compelling tales of bravery and sacrifice.

 Located in the heart of the greater cemetery, the Firefighter’s Section is marked by a concrete post in each corner and a rose garden and flagpole at its center.
 Grave markers are adorned with the markings of the fire company under which these firefighters so proudly served.